-These annual financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and effective as of February 29, 2020.
-These financial statements have been prepared on a historical cost basis except for certain financial assets which are recorded at fair value.
-In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards and Interpretations (collectively "IFRS"), as issued by the International Accounting Standards Board ("IASB").

+These consolidated financial statements were approved for issuance by the Board of Directors on June 23, 2021.